Viasat Jumps 19% on Satellite M&A Bid, but Amazon Kuiper Looms Large

 NEW YORK, April 6 —

-Viasat (VSAT) ripped 19% higher in a single session after a bid for a satellite industry rival triggered a sector-wide repricing.
+Viasat (VSAT) surged 19% after a takeover bid for a satellite industry rival sent the entire sector higher.

 - VSAT shares surged ~19% to $53.69, with Iridium and Globalstar rallying in sympathy